terrylinooo/cache-master/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/cache-master` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the Cache Master menu in Plugins and set your options.

+== Frequently Asked Questions ==

+= Should I disable other cache plugin? =

+Cache Master cahces full page to static HTML, it is better to disable other similar cache plugins that cache HTML, too.
+It's okay to work with object cache plugin together.

 == Screenshots ==